 In any mode, though, the Stronic Eins does fucking wonders for my G-spot.
 My G-spot is notoriously easy to stimulate, yes, but the sensation is so unique and awesome.
 The thuddy throbs, the back and forth movement… it just strokes my G-spot so consistently.
 Most toys are not consistent because, you know, I’m behind the wheel.
 And I’m not a machine.

 To be quite honest, there’ve been times I’ve been using traditional dildos and yearned for the Stronic Eins.
 It’s just such a quick, fulfilling toy.
 It’s so lazy, and I LOVE IT.
 Not just because it is lazy, but because it is highly stimulating.
-I am constantly coming too soon when using this toy3.
+I am constantly coming too soon when using this toy ((And know that when I say this, I mean I am pairing it with a good clitoral vibe.)).
 It is a problem, and also a sign.
 A sign that this toy actually lives up to the hype.

 And unlike with other moving toys, like rabbits with rotating beads, I can clench my PC muscles around the Stronic Eins without stopping its movement.
 I am highly particular about clenching around toys, both as I use them and as I orgasm, so this is awesome.
 I actually relax my PC muscles most of the time when using the Stronic Eins, but I do clench when I orgasm, and am relieved to find that the toy does not resist me.